 Sudden Cardiac Arrest (SCD), Arrhythmia and Ventricular Fibrillation (VF)

-Sudden Cardiac Death (SCD) is a sudden, unexpected death caused by loss of heart function (Sudden Cardiac Arrest - SCA).
-The World Health Organization (WHO) defines Sudden Cardiac Death (SCD) as a sudden unexpected death within 1 hour of symptom onset or within 24 hours of having been last seen well.
-SCD is a major global public health issue, accounting for up to 20% of deaths in Western societies.1 In the USA alone, SCD appeared among the multiple causes of death on 13.5% of death certificates in 2017 (379,133 of 2,813,503), which suggests that one of every 7.4 people in the United States died of SCD.
-SCD is responsible for half of all heart disease deaths and it occurs most frequently in adults in their mid-30's to mid-40's and affects men twice as often as it does women.
-Interestingly, for patients aged under 35 years old, no cause is identified in up to 30% of SCD cases after forensic analysis.2 SCA is not a heart attack (myocardial infarction).
-Heart attacks occur when there is a blockage in one or more of the coronary arteries, preventing the heart from receiving enough oxygen-rich blood.
+Sudden cardiac death (SCD) is a sudden, unexpected death caused by loss of heart function (i.e., sudden cardiac arrest; SCA).
+The World Health Organization (WHO) defines sudden cardiac death (SCD) as a sudden unexpected death that occurs within 1 hour of symptom onset or within 24 hours of having been last seen well.
+SCD is a major global public health issue, accounting for up to 20% of deaths in Western societies.1 In the United States alone, SCD appeared among the multiple causes of death on 13.5% of death certificates in 2017 (379,133 of 2,813,503), which suggests that one in every 7.4 people in the United States died of SCD.
+SCD is responsible for half of all heart disease deaths, it occurs most frequently among adults in their mid-30's to mid-40's, and it affects men twice as often as it does women.
+Interestingly, for patients aged 35 and under, no cause is identified in up to 30% of SCD cases after forensic analysis.2 SCA is not a heart attack (i.e., myocardial infarction).
+Heart attacks occur when there is a blockage in one or more of the coronary arteries, which prevents the heart from receiving enough oxygen-rich blood.
 If the oxygen in the blood cannot reach the heart muscle, the heart becomes damaged.
-In contrast, SCA occurs when the electrical system to the heart malfunctions and suddenly becomes very irregular – a state dubbed Arrhythmia.
+In contrast, SCA occurs when the electrical system to the heart malfunctions and one’s heartbeat suddenly becomes very irregular; these conditions, which are characterized by irregular heartbeats, are called arrhythmias.

 Arrhythmia is a major cause of SCD.
 It refers to any change from the normal sequence of electrical impulses that synchronize heart beats.
-The electrical impulses may happen too fast (Tachycardia), too slowly (Bradycardia), or erratically (Conduction Disorders) and may affect the upper heart chambers (Atrial Fibrillation - AF) or the lower chambers of the heart (Ventricular Fibrillation - VF) – causing the heart to beat in a disorganized manner.
-When the heart does not beat properly, it can't pump blood effectively and consequently, the lungs, brain and all other vital organs can't work properly and may shut down or be damaged, thereby leading to SCD.
+The electrical impulses may occur too quickly (i.e., tachycardia), too slowly (i.e., bradycardia), or erratically (i.e., conduction disorders).
+These irregularities in heartbeat may affect the upper or lower heart chambers, leading to conditions called Atrial Fibrillation (AF) or Ventricular Fibrillation (VF), respectively.
+When the heart does not beat properly, it cannot pump blood effectively and, consequently, the lungs, brain and all other vital organs cannot function properly, creating a potential for the organs to shut down or become damaged, thereby leading to SCD.

-Abnormalities of cardiac rhythm are associated with substantial morbidity and economic costs.
-Atrial fibrillation, for example, affects at least 2.3 million people in the United States alone and is associated with increased risks of stroke and mortality.
-V Ventricular arrhythmia (VA) is a life-threatening cardiac condition and considered the most important cause of cardiac electrical instability leading to SCD.
-Accordingly, the majority of SCD deaths are due to ventricular fibrillation secondary to myocardial infarction, or "heart attack".3 During ventricular fibrillation, cardiac output drops to zero, and, unless remedied promptly, death usually ensues within minutes.
-Ventricular arrhythmias are thus thought to cause 75% to 80% of cases of SCD, which are estimated to result in 184,000 to 450,000 lives lost in the United States alone per year.
+Abnormalities in cardiac rhythms are associated with substantial morbidity rates and economic costs.
+Atrial fibrillation, for example, affects at least 2.3 million people in the United States alone and is associated with an increased risk of stroke and mortality.
+Ventricular arrhythmia (VA) is even more severe.
+VA is a life-threatening cardiac condition which is considered to be the most significant cause of cardiac electrical instability, a condition that leads to SCD.
+This condition encompasses a number of different types of arrythmias, including VF.
+VF is the leading cause of SCD, secondary only to myocardial infarction, or "heart attack."3 During VF, cardiac output drops to zero and, unless remedied promptly, death typically ensues within minutes.
+Ventricular arrhythmias are thus thought to cause 75% to 80% of SCD cases, and are estimated to result in 184,000 to 450,000 lives lost in the United States alone per year.
 3,4